If you're thinking about applying to adopt, the first thing that you will need to do is to complete an enquiry form.

-If you're not able to use our Children’s Services Online system for any reason, please call us on 01603 638343.
-Once you have submitted your enquiry, we will send you an information pack within five working days.
+If you're not able to complete the form for any reason, please call us on 01603 638343.
+Once you have submitted your enquiry, we'll send you an information pack within five working days.

 We'll make a decision to proceed to Stage 1 of the adoption process with you.
 If we decide not to proceed, we'll give you clear reasons why.

 This stage usually lasts about two months and we'll allocate a social worker to support you through the process.
 During this process:

 The home visit will help us to reach a decision about your application and whether we can take your offer forward.
 It usually lasts about two to three hours.

 We tell you the outcome of the visit as soon as possible and we'll discuss any issues that may have arisen.

 We'll ask you to attend adoption training days, if we recommend that you proceed after the home visit.
 Information will be sent to you and provisional dates for the training will be arranged.